Notes on the Geography of The Eastern United States: Farming in Aroostook County

 Sometimes clover is planted, though neither cut nor grazed.
 Farm animals used to be common--horses, dairy cows, swine--but they're gone, and the clover is only a soil-builder.

-Even potatoes are on the decline in Aroostook.
-The peak was around World War II, and production has steadily declined from about 100,000 acres in 1980 to about 60,000 now.
+The peak for potatoes here was around World War II, and production has steadily declined from about 100,000 acres in 1980 to about 60,000 now.
 The potato houses, locally called caves, are unlikely ever to be filled again.

 A farmhouse near Fort Kent, inhabited by perhaps five generations of one Acadian family.
 In 1980, there was a disused oil furnace in the basement and an Ashley stove in the living room.
 It did the trick, well stoked with beech and maple piled in the basement at the start of each winter.
 Here, one winter's supply.
 The house was razed in the late 1980s.